Antora CLI Commands

 Display the Antora CLI help

 If you’ve read this whole page, you already know how to display the main help text for the Antora CLI.

 But there’s a more idiomatic way to do it.

 This option will short-circuit the execution of the program and instead display the usage statement.

 The usage statement contains information about the program and its commands, options, and arguments.

-The command in Example 7 will display help for the
+The command in Display help for the antora base call will display help for the

 $ antora -h